seongwoncho/top_us_youtubers_2024/README.md

 9. Publish the data to GitHub Pages

-## Data collecting for TOP 100 US YouTubers in 2024
+## Collecting data for TOP 100 US YouTubers in 2024

 ```sql